misshanya/url-shortener/README.md

 To shorten URL, this service stores original URL in PostgreSQL and encodes ID into base62.

-To unshorten URL, it simply decodes base62 and gets original URL by id from DB.
+To unshorten URL, it decodes base62 and tries to get original URL by code from cache (Valkey).
+If not in cache, it queries the PostgreSQL.

 It is a Kafka producer for topics `shortener.shortened` and `shortener.unshortened`.

+It is a Kafka consumer for topic `shortened.top_unshortened`.

+##### Caching:

+This service gets a top of URLs by clicks for the last time (configured in .env) from Kafka and stores these URLs in Valkey with configured TTL.

 ### Gateway, REST